EtheaDev/DBAwareLabeledComponents/README.md

 Coming soon, into Wiki section.

 ### RELEASE NOTES
+19 Aug 2022: ver.1.2.1
+- Fixed checkbox drawing in "Windows" style, using rowmargin and/or LinesPerRow
+- Fixed drawing cell right aligned
+- Fixed Setting custom cursor for Grid

 15 Jun 2022: ver.1.2.0
 - Added TLabeledButtonEdit and TLabeledDBButtonEdit (from Delphi 10.1)
 - Updated Demo with TLabeledButtonEdit and TLabeledDBButtonEdit examples